 Fact Sheets are the central element in LeanIX.
-They are used to document and save information on architectural objects like applications, business capabilities or IT components.
+They document and save information on architectural objects like applications, business capabilities, or IT components.
 With a Fact Sheet, you keep all relevant information on a "one-pager" and maintain the dependencies within your IT landscape.

 Either in the Inventory menu or on a selected Fact Sheet, press the "New Fact Sheet" button on top of the right-hand panel.

 Select the Fact Sheet type you want to create, and choose a name (e.g. Type: Business Capability; Name: Customer Management).
 Clicking Create leads you to your brand new Fact Sheet.

 For creating and updating Fact Sheets of the type IT Component we recommend using our Lifecycle Catalog.
 While entering the IT Components' name, Lifecycle Catalog will automatically search its library and give drop-down suggestions to choose from.
 It additionally adds information like version, description, and (Vendor) Lifecycle of an IT Component, if available.
 You will improve your data quality significantly while gaining speed in entering data.

 - Does not need to be unique per Fact Sheet type

 - Used as one component for the full name

 - Calculated by LeanIX according to the Fact Sheet type’s naming rules, which are different per Fact Sheet type